PavelPZ/riverpod_navigator/README.md

   await navigTest(navigator.toNextBook, 'home/book;id=2');
 ```

-## Also use the screen name in the screen link
+## The screen title can be used in the screen link as well.

 In a Simple example, we used *RRoute<BookSegment>* parameter ```screenTitle: (segment) => 'Book ${segment.id}'``` for the value of the screen ```AppBar.title```.
 The same title can be used in the screen link (in *ListTile*, *ElevatedButton* etc.).

-First, define your link widget:
+First, define a link widget that matches the design of your application:

 ```dart
 class MyLinkButton extends ElevatedButton {